 The parents/guardians/carers of young people will be made aware during the enrolment process that the young person will be studying alongside adults.

-ICS Learn employ safe recruitment procedures and makes sure all appropriate checks are carried out on all staff including – tutors/internal quality assurers/authors/internal staff who work with vulnerable groups.
+ICS Learn employ safe recruitment procedures and make sure all appropriate checks are carried out on all staff including – tutors/internal quality assurers/authors/internal staff who work with vulnerable groups.

 All young people who have enrolled on an ICS Learn course and their parents/guardians/carers will be given guidance on what communications will be taking place and will be given advice on how to keep safe in all aspects of their studies.
 These communications may include online workshops, communication through the Student Community, external social networking forums and one-to-one telephone communications.